umbrella-network/phoenix-concordium/umbrella-feeds/README.md

 }
 ```

+The prices stored in the priceDate are relative prices.
+E.g. for the price feed `ETH-USDC`, the relative price stored in the smart contract is the value `ETH/USDC` (not `USDC/ETH`).
+Meaning the first token name is in the `numerator (base)` and the second token name is in the `denominator (quote)`.

 The `UmbrellaFeedsReader` can be used to integrate easier (see its documentation) but it is recommended to integrate directly into this contract for a lower execution cost.

 ATTENTION: Keep the `upgradeNatively`/`unregister` entry points in this contract at all times and make sure their logic can be